github112017/kubernetes-microservices/services/springboot-service/README.md

 /api/clear_players
 ```

 It calls a REST API that return player statistics and currently saves the data in a `List`.
+The general structure of this project is taken from Skatteetaten's [openshift reference application](https://github.com/Skatteetaten/openshift-reference-springboot-server).

 ### Request layout
 ![Activity diagram](docs/Activity_diagram.png)